Cadify/Tutorials/README.md

 GitHub Project repository for all Tutorials, related files and tutorial management

 HELLO!
-Jørn has creted this reposotory to hold all Cadify Tutorial files and related material
+Jørn has creted this repository to hold all Cadify Tutorial files and related material

 Jørn